 Turning up the trail to Gray we immediately got caught up on a very muddy trail.
 As you neared the summit there were some pretty shear rock faces, that the trail has you climb/scramble up.

-— We noticed on the way down there is a little pseudo trail to go around this, but every time you use one of these unmarked pseudo trails, you are slowly deteriorating the natural environment.
+— We noticed on the way down there is a little pseudo trail to go around this rock face, but every time you use one of these unmarked pseudo trails, you are slowly deteriorating the natural environment.
 Try to avoid taking these unmarked paths as much as possible and hike on trail, even if it is a little more challenging.
 Don’t take the easy way out and possibly ruin it for the next person! —

 At 10:18AM we summited Mt.
 Gray.
 The view from Gray was beautiful but you only have North and South view as there were a lot of trees at this summit.
 Gray is another out and back trail, so we headed down to the main trail and started our way up to the trail for Skylight.

 The trail for Skylight was well marked, and seemed to be a great resting spot for those coming from Panther Gorge lean-to.
 The trail for Skylight was not muddy at all, which we really appreciated after all the mud for Gray.
 This trail was quite rocky, and stair-like in some sections.
 We flew up to the top of Skylight and summited at 11:50AM, and were THRILLED to have gorgeous 360° views and not a cloud in the sky!